 - Ak-Bosogo — Sary-Mogul Trek (1 day): Starting just off the Pamir Highway, this day hike takes you through jailoos (high summer pastures) until you reach Algachart Pass, where you can enjoy views of the Pamir-Alay Mountains.
 Transport required.
 View the GPS tracks here.

 - Treks in Kyrgyz-Ata National Park: This is a good option for those who still want to do a bit of trekking and experience the Alay Mountains, but don't want to go far from Osh city.
 After a day trek it's possible to return to Osh the same day or to spend the night at one of the local yurt camps.

 This trek is one of the favorite we've done over the last few years.
-For a relatively short trek (three days of hiking), the Heights of Alay Trek packs an experiential punch.
+For a relatively short trek (4-6 days of hiking), the Heights of Alay Trek packs an experiential punch.
 Each day takes you through different landscapes, over mountain passes and includes interactions with local shepherds and villagers.
 However, the first day's cross of Sary Mogul Pass really stands out; you'll feel as if you've landed on a different planet.

 Our Route: Sary Mogul Village – Beshkol Lakes – Sary Mogul Pass – Kyzylshoro village – Koshmoinok Pass – Koshmoinok Valley – Sarybell Pass – Kojokelen village